openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The value of the `credential` claim in the Credential Response MUST be a JSON object.
 Credentials of this format MUST NOT be re-encoded.

-The following is a non-normative example of a Credential Response with Credential format `ldp_vc`:
+The following is a non-normative example of a Credential Response with Credential Format `ldp_vc`:

 <{{examples/credential_response_ldp_vc.txt}}